Straight answers, no jargon

 Read the full answerHow much business funding can I get?

-As a rule of thumb, you can borrow one to two times your average monthly card sales — so £30k a month in card payments tends to unlock somewhere around £30k–£60k.
+As a rule of thumb, you can borrow one to two times your average monthly card sales, so £30k a month in card payments usually means somewhere around £30k-£60k.

 Read the full answerCan I get business funding with bad credit?